thetechcatalyst/CE9-projects/README.md

 video on [YouTube](https://youtu.be/9QHb05iSPBI)

+### OBTP Meeting Auto start

+This macro listens for a OBTP booking event to start / stop on the endpoint and starts and stops the meeting automatically based on this booked meeting.
+Tested on a DX80 registered to Webex teams.

 ### Support Tools
 Support Tools is a menu that can be added to your system to allow users to contact support via call or through a brief email.